 Gift Shop Coordinator

 The purpose of this position is to facilitate the growing number of educational programs at The Museum.
-The Museum Educator will report to the Managers of Humanities and STEM Education and will be primarily responsible for implementation of educational programming.
-This includes but is not limited to student tours, scout workshops and sleepovers, summer camp programs, adult program, public programs, and birthday parties.
+The Museum Educator will report to the Director of Education and will be primarily responsible for implementation of educational programming as well as visitor services.
+This includes but is not limited to student tours, Summer camp programs, Birthday parties, Planetarium facilitation, visitor service operations, outreach programs, and assisting at other Museum events as additional staff as needed

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.